codycoyle88/eyes/README.md

 # Eyes Exercise

-A little exercise to display two on eyes on the screen that will track your mouse as it moves around.
+A little exercise to display two on eyes on the screen that will track your mouse as it moves around, creepy but fun.

 ## How to run
 1. move your mouse around the screen and enjoy.